dart-lang/language/working/1426-extension-types/feature-specification-views.md

 }
 ```

-If _D_ does not include any member export declarations exporting the
+If _DV_ does not include any member export declarations exporting the
 representation name `n`, it is treated as if it had declared
 `export n show Object;`.